hajhosseinico/SampleExchangeProject/README.md

-What is this project?
+# What is this project?

 A demo app which gets currency list from an API the currencies could be exchanged one by one conidering commision fee and other transaction policies.
 Moreover user's balances are save in dataBase.

-Main Features:
+# Main Features
-Kotlin,
+1. Kotlin,
-MVVM Architecture,
+2. MVVM Architecture,
-Hilt Injection, constrcutor injection,
+3. Hilt Injection, constrcutor injection,
-Live Data,
+4. Live Data,
-View Model,
+5. View Model,
-Navigation Component,
+6. Navigation Component,
-Room Persistance,
+7. Room Persistance,
-Retrofit2,
+8. Retrofit2,
-Constraint Layout,
+9. Constraint Layout,
-Recycler view Using DiffUtil,
+10. Recycler view Using DiffUtil,
-Screen Rotation,
+11. Screen Rotation,
-Generic API response
+12. Generic API response